AliQassab/AliQassab/README.md

 <h2 align="left">Hi 👋!
-My name is Ali and I am am looking to be a software developer</h2>
+My name is Ali and I am looking to be a software developer</h2>

 ###